Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2022-11-06-The-animals.md

 title: "Book Review: Fagan, Cary (2022) The Animals"
 ---

 This was a book I judged by its cover and picked up off the [browsery](https://torontopubliclibrary.typepad.com/north-york-central-blog/2012/05/what-is-a-browsery.html#:~:text=You%20may%20wonder%2C%20what%20is,CDs%20and%20DVDs%20and%20magazines.) on a recent trip to the library.
-The two birds on the cover&mdash;one flying into the burning flame and the other flying upwards from it&mdash;caught my eye, as did the testimonial from Gary Baruh:
+The two birds on the cover&mdash;one flying into the burning flame and the other flying upwards from it&mdash;caught my eye, as did the testimonial from Gary Barwin:

 > "Burns with intelligence, dry wit, and Compassion!"